GCT Giles: Anti-communist persecution

 In 1948, forged leaflets were circulated, purportedly belonging to a non-existent organisation called the "Young Communist Action Group", which claimed to show secret plans of how communists could take over the NUT leadership.
 As a consequence of this hoax, Giles lost his position on the NUT executive committee, although he would be re-elected in 1952.
 An investigation by the NUT and communist activists into the hoax failed to discover the source of the leaflets.
 Despite this mystery, Giles continued to be the focus of attacks by anti-communist politicians for many years afterwards.
 A number of MPs, especially the Conservative backbencher John Eden, took advantage of the safeguards against libellous speech in parliament to slander and attack Giles, leading to partial bans on communists joining certain teaching professions.
 These McCarthyist attacks and slander campaigns against British communists led to many teachers losing their jobs, including Margaret Clarke, John Mansfield, and J.T.
 Jones.

 Later life

-Giles married fellow lifelong communist activist Betsy Giles, with whom he had two sons.
+Giles married Olivia Winifred Watterson, a feminist and left-wing journalist, in 1915, with whom he had two sons.
+Winifred died in 1927.
+The same year, Giles married fellow lifelong communist activist Elisabeth (Betsy) Shoesmith.
 For many years they lived in Chiswick, including a period of time spent sharing a house with the trade union official J. O. N. Vickers and his wife Freddie.
 According to his obituary in The Times, Giles was a lifelong member of Marylebone Cricket Club (MCC).

 Giles remained an active communist during the post-war years, and from 1945 to 1952 he served on the executive committee of the CPGB.
 In 1968 both he and Max Morris, who later became the second communist president of the NUT, endorsed the executive committee's decision to oppose the Warsaw Pact invasion of Czechoslovakia.

 Giles died on 30 October 1976.
 After his death, many of his possessions were donated to the Working Class Movement Library.